Thalos12/game_core/README.md

 # Copyright

-Anybody can get the code and redistribute it (non commercially).
+Anybody can download the code and redistribute it (non commercially).
 Nobody can claim ownership over the code, with the exception of the author(s).
-Altering the code is allowed, within the limits defined above, but at your own risk: there is no warranty on the modified code it.
+Altering the code is allowed, within the limits defined above, but at your own risk: there is no warranty on the modified code it (in the future this will not be allowed anymore).